Leo-U/depth-first-search-exercise/README.md

 The original C++ code is from https://gist.github.com/mycodeschool/10016271.
 I retrieved that link from the description of this YouTube video: https://www.youtube.com/watch?v=gm8DUJJhmY4

-This exercise is a continuation of the previous exercise:
+This exercise is a continuation of my previous exercise:

 https://github.com/Leo-U/level-order-traversal-exercise